Dr Steve Mills

 While at Cardiff I have continued to develop my research into the significance of sound in the past with case studies in Romania, Turkey and the UK.
 This research has resulted in the book Auditory archaeology: understanding sound and hearing in the past (Mills 2014).
 I also participate in research on the Neolithic of south-east Europe and provide contributions to a number of projects through surveying and the application of Geographical Information Systems (GIS).
 I have been able to integrate my research into my teaching and supervision of archaeology and history students with a particular focus on the application of IT, spatial technologies and GIS.

 An approach that studies the important influence and significance of the sound environment in past daily life.
 Auditory archaeology was developed as a set of techniques and principles during AHRB-funded doctoral research in the Teleorman River Valley Neolithic landscape, Romania.
 The approach has been applied at Çatalhöyük, Turkey, a Neolithic settlement tell in a different landscape setting to the Romanian case study and which benefits from the presence of excavated and reconstructed prehistoric buildings.
-Recent research within a post-medieval (1750 - 1900 AD) mining landscape in Cornwall applies the techniques developed in auditory archaeology in the existing framework and context of Historic Landscape Characterisation developed by English Heritage.
-A pilot project has been completed, please visit the project webpages: Applying auditory archaeology to Historic Landscape Characterisation.
+Research within a post-medieval (1750 - 1900 AD) mining landscape in Cornwall applies the techniques developed in auditory archaeology in the existing framework and context of Historic Landscape Characterisation developed by English Heritage.

 My book Auditory archaeology: understanding sound and hearing in the past (2014 Walnut Creek, CA: Left Coast Press) develops these themes and provides a flexible and widely applicable set of elements that can be adapted for use in a broad range of archaeological and heritage contexts.
 The outputs of this research form the case studies of the Teleorman River Valley, Çatalhöyük, and West Penwith.
 This volume will help archaeologists and others studying human sensory experiences in the past and present.